flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - Make sure Flipper Zero is plugged into the computer.
 - Press Control+Shift+B
 - Choose `[Debug] Launch app on Flipper`

+If you get an error message displayed in red, read it out loud and hopefully there will be a clue as to the issue.
+If you can't figure it out, ask for help in the [Discord server](https://discord.com/invite/NsjCvqwPAd).

 NOTE: The application doesn't actually do anything, so it will run and then immediately exit.